AustenLamacraft/academic-kickstart/content/courses/tqm/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Theories of Quantum Matter
-summary: Part III Physics Course on Many Body Physics
+summary: A Course of Lectures on Many Body Physics

 # Page metadata.
 title: Theories of Quantum Matter